sgluege/dhp19_sdnn_min_example/README.md

 ```

 ### Targets / Labels
 The target for each joint is a single frame of 260x344 pixels.
 We have labels for 13 joints.
-We present 8 cosecutive event frames to the SDNN.
+We present 8 consecutive event frames to the SDNN.
 With a batch size of 8, the target shape is thus `[8, 13, 260, 344, 4, 8]`: 8 batches, 13 channels/joints, 260x344 pixels, 4 cameras, 8 time steps.

 During training (yet) we chose a single camera to train on.
 Thus, the target for the model is `[8, 13, 260, 344, 8]`: 8 batches, 13 channels/joints, 260x344 pixels, 8 time steps.